Cluedrew/iron-space/README.md

   Things moving over time, resolving colitions and similar.
 + *graphics* is for image loading and rendering code.
 + *audio* is for sound loading and playing code.
-+ *objects* is planned, holds code that manages individual GameObjects.

 ### Main Loop ###
 The main loop is the heart of the program, with each iteration of the loop